pragmaticivan/ivansantos.me/content/articles/2023-06-24-replacing-your-kubernetes-hpa-resoursces-with-keda-scaled-objects-with-zero-downtime.md

         value: "50"
     - type: cron
       metadata:
-        timezone: Asia/Kolkata  # The acceptable values would be a value from the IANA Time Zone Database.
+        timezone: America/Chicago  # The acceptable values would be a value from the IANA Time Zone Database.
-        start: 30 * * * *       # Every hour on the 30th minute
+        start: 0 8 * * 1-6      # At 08:00 on every day-of-week from Monday through Saturday.
-        end: 45 * * * *         # Every hour on the 45th minute
+        end: 0 18 * * 1-6       # At 18:00 on every day-of-week from Monday through Saturday.
-        desiredReplicas: "10"
+        desiredReplicas: "5"
+    - type: new-relic
+      metadata:
+        nrql: "SELECT rate(count(apm.service.transaction.duration), 1 second) as 'Web throughput' FROM Metric WHERE (appName like 'example-service-%') AND (transactionType = 'Web') since 20 seconds ago"
+        threshold: '10'
+      authenticationRef:
+        name: __REDACTED__
+        kind: ClusterTriggerAuthentication
 ```

 By using the combination of the annotation `autoscaling.keda.sh/transfer-hpa-ownership: "true"` and by setting `advanced.horizontalPodAutoscalerConfig.name` to match the existing HPA name, you are able to achive drop-in replacement of the HPA resource without any disruption.